Raju-Challagundla/ITCS-8160-051-Group-18/README.md

 **4) Display a count of the orders made by a customer for a specified date range when given a customer id**
 <pre>
-DROP PROCEDURE IF EXISTS total_order_customer
+DROP PROCEDURE IF EXISTS total_order_customer DELIMITER //

--- Change statement delimiter from semicolon to double front slash DELIMITER //
 CREATE PROCEDURE total_order_customer ( in cus_id int, in timea VARCHAR(100), in timeb VARCHAR(100), out total_order int)
 BEGIN
   SELECT COUNT(*)
   INTO total_order
-  -- the result will be placed in this variable sum_balance_due_var FROM  orders
+  FROM  orders
   WHERE person_id = cus_id AND ordered_time BETWEEN timea AND timeb;
-  -- Change statement delimiter from semicolon to double front slash END //
+END //
 DELIMITER ;